Christmas Fantasy

-Christmas Fantasy is the seventh and final studio album by American R&B singer Anita Baker.
-It is Baker's first (and only) Christmas album, and was released on October 4, 2005 by Blue Note Records.
-The album peaked at number 120 on the Billboard 200, and number 31 on the R&B chart.
+Christmas Fantasy is the seventh album by American R&B singer Anita Baker.
+It is Baker's first (and so far only) Christmas album, and remains her last album to date.
+Released on October 4, 2005, by Blue Note Records, the album peaked at number 120 on the Billboard 200, and number 31 on the R&B chart.

-For the album, Baker performed several classic Christmas songs such as: "I'll Be Home for Christmas", "O Come All Ye Faithful", "God Rest Ye Merry Gentlemen", and "Christmas Time is Here" (which received a Grammy nomination).
+For the album, Baker performed several classic Christmas songs such as: "I'll Be Home for Christmas", "O Come All Ye Faithful", "God Rest Ye Merry Gentlemen", and "Christmas Time Is Here" (which received a Grammy nomination).
 "Frosty's Rag" is a re-imagined version of "Frosty the Snowman", and also featured is Baker's rendition of the Broadway Holiday song "My Favorite Things".

 The album also includes three original compositions by Baker: "Moonlight Sleighride", "Family of Man" and "Christmas Fantasy".